Intro to Pages on iPad

 To create any document, you always start with a template, then modify it however you like.
 The templates are designed for specific purposes—like essays, newsletters, and books—to give you a great starting point for your work.

 After you open a template, you can add your own text, replace placeholder graphics or delete them, and add new objects (tables, charts, text boxes, shapes, lines, and media).

 To modify text and objects in your document, select the text or object, tap , then use the controls to change the font, color, or size of text; add a drop shadow to an image; and more.
 To add objects, tap , then tap a button for the type of object you want to add.

 When you select an object (an image, shape, chart, table, or cell), then tap , you see formatting controls for the type of object you selected.

 You can quickly change the look of the selected text or object by applying a new style to it.
 Tap one of the alternative styles to change the object’s look, or use the style options to customize the object’s appearance however you like.

-This guide helps you get started using Pages 10.3 on your iPad.
-To see the version of Pages on your iPad, go to Settings > Pages.
+This guide helps you get started using Pages 12.2 on your iPad.
+(To see which version of Pages you have, go to Settings > Pages.)

-To get started with Pages, tap one of the “See also” links below, or tap the Table of Contents button near the top of this page to see all of the topics in this user guide.
+To explore the Pages User Guide, tap one of the “See also” links below, tap the Table of Contents button at the top of the page, or enter a word or phrase in the search field.
 You can also download the guide from Apple Books (where available).